hindmasj/my-nifi-cluster/docs/experiment-write_to_redis.md

 Create an error handling output port to connect any failure relationships to and send to the error handling process group.

+Both of the flows created here have been saved as templates in "flow_templates/Write_To_Redis.xml" and "flow_templates/Redis_Enrichment.xml".

 ## Services

 Create the following services, based on guides from [Enrich From Redis](experiment-enrich_from_redis.md).